public-convenience-ltd/toiletmap/docs/setup.md

 ## Getting a local instance running, with mocked loo data.

 This is likely all you need to get up and running as a contributor to the toilet map.
-This guide will get you set up with a local mongodb server based on 5000 mocked toilet records.
+This guide will get you set up with a local Postgres server based on 5000 mocked toilet records.

 What it won't let you do is allow you to authenticate against Auth0 or run cypress tests that involve authentication.